This tutorial will explain you how to add a new integrations to the core.

-- All require of dependencies listed in the package.json should be done inside the function, not outside.
-This is because we want each service to be fully isolated and not to crash if the NPM module crash.
+- All the required dependencies listed in the package.json should be done inside the function, not outside.
+This is because we want each service to be fully isolated and not crash if the NPM module crashes.

 gladysvariable is the Gladys instance and gives you access to all the Gladys API.
 A service shouldn't try to contact the database itself, it should only use the Gladys API.
 If a query is missing, don't hesitate to code a new function in Gladys API.